Workers call on Walmart, Amazon and other retailers to bring back hazard pay ahead of holiday rush

-At least 131 grocery workers have died of covid-19, according to the workers groups, though the actual death rate is probably much higher.
+At least 131 grocery workers have died of covid-19, according to the workers groups, though the actual death toll is probably much higher.
 Retailers are not generally required to report infections or deaths to health officials, employees or customers.
 All told, the virus has killed more than 256,000 Americans.

-“America’s essential workers are facing a holiday season of unparalleled danger,” UFCW Marc Perrone said during a call with reporters.
-“With more than 1 million new covid-19 cases in the past week, and deaths spiking to unprecedented levels, we are entering what could be the deadliest phase of this pandemic for millions of America’s essential front line workers.”
+“America’s essential workers are facing a holiday season of unparalleled danger,” UFCW President Marc Perrone said during a call with reporters.
+“With more than 1 million new covid-19 cases in the past week, and deaths spiking to unprecedented levels, we are entering what could be the deadliest phase of this pandemic for millions of America’s essential front-line workers.”

 Record-breaking pandemic profits at many of the nation’s top retail companies have not trickled down to their workers, according to a recent analysis of 13 major companies by the Brookings Institution, a center-left think tank.
 The report found that profits rose a combined $16.9 billion, or 39 percent, this year.
-But the average pay for front line workers is up only $1.11 an hour since the pandemic.
+But the average pay for front-line workers is up only $1.11 an hour, or 10 percent, since the pandemic began.

 At Amazon, for instance, profits are up 53 percent compared with last year.
 But worker pay — including bonuses, temporary hazard pay and permanent raises — rose just 6 percent.
 Walmart employees got a 6 percent pay raise while company profits soared by 45 percent.
 (Jeff Bezos, the founder and chief executive of Amazon, owns The Washington Post.)

-“Amazon and Walmart could have quadrupled the hazard pay they gave their front line workers and still earned more profit than the previous year,” according to the report’s authors, Molly Kinder, Laura Stateler and Julia Du.
+“Amazon and Walmart could have quadrupled the hazard pay they gave their frontline workers and still earned more profit than the previous year,” according to the report’s authors, Molly Kinder, Laura Stateler and Julia Du.

 Representatives for Walmart and Amazon did not immediately respond to requests for comment.

-Courtenay Brown, who works at an Amazon Fresh warehouse in Newark, N.J., says she fears getting sick during the pre-Thanksgiving rush.
+Courtenay Brown, who works at an Amazon Fresh warehouse in Newark, says she fears getting sick during the pre-Thanksgiving rush.

 “Right now is what we call the ‘turkey apocalypse,’ where we’re asked to push out as much as we can,” she said in a call with reporters.
 “We are literally in the middle of an outbreak at my warehouse right now.
 Every day we get messages about one or two people getting infected.”